sanjaysweet777-maker/MedOrivaAI/README.txt

 rate-limiting or clinical deployment assurance in this prototype.

 TRANSLATION BEHAVIOUR
-- 12 exact staff phrases x 9 languages are prepared demo entries.
-Eight concern basic symptom communication and four concern reception/appointments.
+- 9 exact staff phrases x 9 languages are prepared demo entries, comprising five reception/administrative and four symptom-related prompts.
 These entries need independent bilingual review; code tests do not validate wording.
-- Four exact romanised Tamil utterances cover two chest-pain meanings, positive and negative.
-Extra clauses, durations and third-person wording are not inferred.
+- Two exact romanised Tamil utterances in the engine cover positive and negative chest-pain statements ('enaku nenji vali irukku' and 'enaku nenji vali illa');
+  the broader 666-entry dictionary covers tested phrases across languages separately.
 - Native-script input is preserved alongside the English translation.
 Polish, Somali and Romanian correctly use their normal Latin-script input.
 - Other full messages use the official Google Cloud Translation Basic v2 API.